-According to the Centers for Disease Control and Prevention (CDC), getting a flu vaccination helps protect pregnant women and their babies for up to six months after birth.
+Getting a flu vaccination helps protect pregnant women and their babies for up to six months after birth, according to the Centers for Disease Control and Prevention (CDC).
 So, it’s important for pregnant women to be up-to-date on their vaccination schedule.
-Ask your doctor about a preservative-free vaccine if you're concerned about trace amounts of mercury used as a preservative in most vaccines.

 Others things you can do to reduce your risk of getting sick include: